-The Addiction Psychiatry Fellowship curriculum will give you the skills, clinical judgment and knowledge necessary to practice addiction psychiatry to enable you to assume a leadership position in the field.
+The Addiction Psychiatry Fellowship curriculum gives you the skills, clinical judgment and knowledge necessary to practice addiction psychiatry to enable you to assume a leadership position in the field.

-Your training will give you clinical experience in diagnostic and therapeutic addiction psychiatry with specific skill development in:
+Your training gives you clinical experience in diagnostic and therapeutic addiction psychiatry, with specific skill development in:

-- Ability to perform and record from the biopsychosocial and functional perspectives an accurate and comprehensive psychiatric evaluation of the patient with psychoactive substance related disorders.
+- Performing and recording, from the biopsychosocial and functional perspectives, an accurate and comprehensive psychiatric evaluation of patients with psychoactive substance-related disorders

-- Capacity to arrive at a differential diagnosis of all substance related disorders, including abuse, dependence, intoxication, withdrawal, substance-induced mood, anxiety, delirium and psychotic disorders, as well as all other concomitant Axis I and II psychiatric disorders.
+- Arriving at a differential diagnosis of all substance-related disorders, including abuse; dependence; intoxication; withdrawal; substance-induced mood, anxiety, delirium and psychotic disorders; as well as all other concomitant Axis I and II psychiatric disorders

-- Skills to create comprehensive treatment plans from a biopsychosocial and multidisciplinary perspective for patients with psychoactive substance related disorders.
+- Creating comprehensive treatment plans from a biopsychosocial and multidisciplinary perspective for patients with psychoactive substance-related disorders

-- Ability to assess and manage patients with psychoactive substance related disorders in the inpatient, intensive outpatient and ambulatory care settings.
+- Assessing and managing patients with psychoactive substance-related disorders in the inpatient, intensive outpatient and ambulatory care settings

-- Expertise in utilizing multidisciplinary team members in the development of and execution of the comprehensive treatment plan.
+- Utilizing multidisciplinary team members in the development and execution of comprehensive treatment plans

-- Experience in the use of a variety of psychotherapeutic techniques for treatment of psychoactive substance dependence, including motivational interviewing, psychoeducation, relapse prevention, and supportive, cognitive-behavioral, psychodynamic, couples, family, and group therapies.
+- Using a variety of psychotherapeutic techniques for the treatment of psychoactive substance dependence, including motivational interviewing, psychoeducation, relapse prevention, and supportive, cognitive behavioral, psychodynamic, couples, family and group therapies

-- Adept in intermediate term, individual psychiatric treatment of psychoactive substance dependent outpatients.
+- Intermediate-term, individual psychiatric treatment of psychoactive substance-dependent outpatients

-- Competence in psychopharmacologic treatment of substance use disorders (including opioid substitution therapy, opioid antagonist therapy, nicotine replacement therapy, relapse prevention, and agents used for medically supervised withdrawal), as well as in psychopharmacologic treatment of co-morbid psychiatric disorders.
+- Psychopharmacological treatment of substance use disorders, including opioid substitution therapy, opioid antagonist therapy, nicotine replacement therapy, relapse prevention, and agents used for medically supervised withdrawal, as well as psychopharmacological treatment of comorbid psychiatric disorders

 |Intensive Addiction Program